mechanical-turk/solidity-lp/README.md

 There are a few reasons I like this system even though it's far from perfect:

-A) It's an actual incentive.
+- It's an actual incentive.
-B) I don't need to pay for it.
+- I don't need to pay for it.
-C) My providers don't need to pay for it either.
+- My providers don't need to pay for it either.
-D) It's not orthogonal to the existing incentive structure.
+- It's not orthogonal to the existing incentive structure.
-E) It enhances the existing incentive structure by encouraging the liquidity providers to keep their liquidity in the pool longer.
+- It enhances the existing incentive structure by encouraging the liquidity providers to keep their liquidity in the pool longer.